 I certify that, to the best of my knowledge and after conducting a reasonable investigation, during the Certification Period the Mortgagee was not sanctioned by any federal, state, or local government agency or by any other regulatory or oversight entity with jurisdiction over the Mortgagee, except for those sanctions, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process.

-I certify that, to the best of my knowledge and after conducting a reasonable investigation, the Mortgagee does now, and did at all times throughout the Certification Period, comply with all HUD regulations and requirements necessary to maintain the Mortgagee’s FHA approval as identified in HUD handbooks, guidebooks, Mortgagee Letters, Title I Letters, policies, and any agreements entered into between the Mortgagee and HUD, except for those instances of non-compliance, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process.
+I certify that, to the best of my knowledge and after conducting a reasonable investigation, the Mortgagee does now, and did at all times throughout the Certification Period, comply with all HUD regulations and requirements necessary to maintain the Mortgagee’s FHA approval as codified in 24 CFR § 202.5, HUD Handbook 4000.1 Sections I and V, as amended by Mortgagee Letter, and any agreements entered into between the Mortgagee and HUD, except for those instances of non-compliance, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process.

 Each of my certifications is true and accurate to the best of my knowledge.
 I understand that if I have made any false, fictitious, or fraudulent statement(s), representation(s), or certification(s) knowingly on this form, I may be subject to administrative, civil and/or criminal sanctions, including damages, penalties, fines, imprisonment, and debarment under applicable federal law.

+I acknowledge that the Mortgagee is now, and was at all times throughout the Certification Period, subject to all applicable HUD regulations, Handbooks, Guidebooks, Mortgagee Letters, Title I Letters, policies and requirements, as well as Fair Housing regulations and laws including but not limited to 24 CFR § 5.105, Title VIII of the Civil Rights Act of 1968 (the Fair Housing Act) and Title VI of the Civil Rights Act of 1964.

 FHA Lender Annual Certifications – Investing and Government Mortgagees

-Proposed for OMB Final Approval
+Proposed for OMB Final Approval (redlines indicate changes since 30-day notice)

-HUD Instructions: The capitalized terms used in this form refer to those terms as used in the relevant sections of the current version of Single Family Housing Policy Handbook, HUD 4000.1.
+Capitalized terms in the following statements refer to those terms as defined in HUD Handbook 4000.1.

-I certify that I am a Corporate Officer of the abovementioned Mortgagee (hereinafter referred to as “the Mortgagee”); that I am authorized to execute these certifications and acknowledgements on behalf of the Mortgagee; and that throughout the Certification Period I have known, or been in the position to know, whether the operations of the Mortgagee conformed to all applicable HUD regulations, handbooks, guidebooks, Mortgagee Letters, Title I Letters, and policies.
+I certify that I am a Corporate Officer of the abovementioned Mortgagee (hereinafter referred to as “the Mortgagee”); that I am authorized to execute these certifications and acknowledgements on behalf of the Mortgagee; and that throughout the Certification Period I have known, or been in the position to know, whether the operations of the Mortgagee conformed to all HUD regulations and requirements necessary to maintain the Mortgagee’s FHA approval as codified in 24 CFR § 202.5, HUD Handbook 4000.1 Sections I and V, as amended by Mortgagee Letter, and any agreements entered into between the Mortgagee and HUD.

-I certify that, to the best of my knowledge and after conducting a reasonable investigation, the Mortgagee does now, and did at all times throughout the Certification Period, comply with all HUD regulations and requirements necessary to maintain the Mortgagee’s FHA approval as identified in HUD handbooks, guidebooks, Mortgagee Letters, Title I Letters, policies, and any agreements entered into between the Mortgagee and HUD, except for those instances of non-compliance, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process.
+I certify that, to the best of my knowledge and after conducting a reasonable investigation, the Mortgagee does now, and did at all times throughout the Certification Period, comply with all HUD regulations and requirements necessary to maintain the Mortgagee’s FHA approval as codified in 24 CFR § 202.5, HUD Handbook 4000.1 Sections I and V, as amended by Mortgagee Letter, and any agreements entered into between the Mortgagee and HUD, except for those instances of non-compliance, if any, that the Mortgagee reported to HUD and for which the Mortgagee received explicit clearance from HUD to continue with the certification process.